disi-unibo-nlp/nlg-metricverse/nlgmetricverse/metrics/bleurt/README.md

 - **scores** (`list`): list of individual BLEURT scores.
 - **checkpoint** (`string`): selected BLEURT checkpoint.

+### Results from popular papers
+The [original BLEURT paper](https://arxiv.org/abs/2004.04696) reported average BLEURT scores ranging from 0.4 to 0.6, depending on the language pairs used for evaluating translation models.

 ## Bounds
 Different BLEURT checkpoints yield different scores.
 The currently recommended checkpoint [`BLEURT-20`](https://storage.googleapis.com/bleurt-oss-21/BLEURT-20.zip) generates scores which are roughly between 0 and 1 (sometimes less than 0, sometimes more than 1), where 0 indicates a random output and 1 a perfect one.